aleyu0/cse15l-lab-reports/labtwo.md

 # Part Two: Debugging methods
 ## Objective
-During the lab session on Wednesday, we were given a set of programs which contained bug in them.
+During the lab session on Wednesday, we were given a set of programs which contained bugs in them.
 Bugs are flaws in the program (logical or syntactical) that produces undesired outputs.
-The following explain one of the bugs, and the process of ✨ Debugging ✨.
+The following explain one of the bugs, and the process of ✨Debugging✨.
 ## Original Code
 ```
 // Returns a *new* array with all the elements of the input array in reversed